 He uses a wide variety of different gear, and spares little expense when it comes to that gear.
-And in addition to this, he goes to great lengths to extract as much as he possibly can from all of the elements of his rig.
+Additionally, he goes to great lengths to extract as much as he possibly can from all of the elements of his rig.

 As such, instead of trying to recreate all of his tones precisely, I would recommend focusing on the key elements of his set-up that are most relevant to the sound you are chasing.

 For example, if you just want to recreate the lead guitar tone from ‘Cliffs Of Dover‘, then zone in on the elements of Johnson’s rig that will help you in that aim.

 Beyond that – if you want to sound like Eric Johnson – I think it is worth closing with some thoughts from Johnson himself – who during an interview with Joe Bonamassa stated:

 I get myopic sometimes with how I want it to sound…and that’s kind of a rabbit hole really.
 Honestly I’ve wasted a lot of time trying to make the sound better and better and better… and I get caught in a thing, where you end up spending 80% of your time chasing that, and 20% of your time practicingEric Johnson

-Johnson is one of the most technically skilled guitarists of all time.
-And spending time working on your technique will go much further in helping you to recreate his sound than some of the more nuanced elements of his rig.
+Johnson is one of the most technically skilled guitarists of all time and in my opinion, spending time working on your technique will go much further in helping you to recreate his sound than some of the more nuanced elements of his rig.

-Good luck!
-And if there is anything at all I can help with, or if you have any questions, just pop them in the comments below or send me an email on email@example.com and I’m happy to help!
+If there is anything at all I can help with, or if you have any questions, just pop them in the comments below or send me an email on email@example.com and I’m happy to help!